Here are the steps:

 Actually you will just need the Tap-Win32 component, so you can go ahead and de-select the other components during installation.

-4. After the Ubuntu server has booted, it should have an eth0 interface.
-You can assign an IP address to this using ifconfig.
+interface.4.
+After the Ubuntu server has booted, it should have an

 That's it.
 Your host OS and guest OS should have network connectivity!
 Try to ping each other.
 Your network should look like this: